Special Events, November 21–January 3

 Holiday Workshops in the Brown Horticulture Learning Center:

-Make a garden-inspired gift for the holidays witthe expert help of our horticultural staff.
 Learn how to plant a simple terrarium that will grow in a bright location in your house.
 A small glass terrarium will be filled with soil and gravel, plants and moss will be added, and rocks and wood will be placed for decoration.
-10-family limit. $20 per child.
-Reservations required.
+Limit 10 families. $20 per child.
+Reservations Required.

-Make a garden-inspired gift for the holidays with the expert help of our horticultural staff.
 Mason bees are native pollinators of fruit trees and flowers.
 Learn how to make and manage a simple mason bee box made from recycled materials.
-Box, glue, and paint will be provided; please dress appropriately.
-10-family limit. $10 per child.
-Reservations required.
+Glue and paint will be available.
+Please dress appropriately.
+Limit 10 families. $10 per child.
+Reservations Required.

 Yuletide Jazz & Wine Series

 Relax and celebrate the season with a glass of wine, beautiful decorations, and lively jazz.
 Cash bar (wine and beer); fruit and cheese for purchase.
-Enjoy entry to the Galleries and Costumes of Downton Abbey exhibition.
+Enjoy entry to the Galleries and all current exhibitions.
 Members free.
 Included with a Yuletide general admission ticket.
 For nonmembers who are not purchasing a Yuletide general admission ticket, tickets are $15 and include live jazz and entry to the Galleries.
 Yuletide Tour is an additional $10 fee.
 Advanced booking encouraged.

 Special Live Performance of A Christmas Carol